Jet fuel demand to remain low for years as airlines buckle up for tough ride | MarketScreener

 According to Robert Stallard of Vertical Research Partners, it could be almost five years before the active aircraft fleet returns to where it was at the end of 2019.
 Just as important for fuel demand, many airlines expect to use the crisis to speed up retirements of their oldest and thirstiest jets.
 That said, low oil prices mean the incentive to invest in costly new equipment is tempered for now.

 Jet fuel demand averages about 8 million barrels per day (bpd).
-IEA said on Wednesday it expected demand for jet fuel and kerosene to fall by 2.1 million bpd on average in 2020, or 26%.
+The International Energy Agency (IEA) said on Wednesday it expected demand for jet fuel and kerosene to fall by 2.1 million bpd on average in 2020, or 26%.

+"The full effect of these measures is likely to be seen in April, when demand will fall by 4.6 million bpd (-59%), a historic record," the IEA said in its monthly report.

 Some analysts believe the shift of businesses to a virtual arena during mandatory lockdowns might not disappear entirely once the coronavirus goes away.
 For finance directors, the crisis could be a tempting chance to reduce office, event and travel costs until economies grow and pressure to do business face-to-face resumes.
 Air travel and GDP growth have traditionally been closely tied.

-Homayoun Falakshahi, senior analyst at Kepler, said leisure trips could recover in the next couple of years, but business travel may take longer.
+Homayoun Falakshahi, senior analyst at Kpler, said leisure trips could recover in the next couple of years, but business travel may take longer.

 "Technology improvement is a key reason why we don't think business travel will resume sharply any time soon," he said.